Salix babylonica: Cultivars

-Yet other weeping willow cultivars are derived from interspecific Salix hybrids, including S. babylonica in their parentage.
+Other weeping willow cultivars are derived from interspecific Salix hybrids, including S. babylonica in their parentage.
 The most widely grown weeping willow cultivar is Salix × sepulcralis 'Chrysocoma', with bright yellowish branchlets.

 Uses

 Peking willow is a popular ornamental tree in northern China, and is also grown for wood production and shelterbelts there, being particularly important around the oases of the Gobi Desert, protecting agricultural land from desert winds.

+Weeping willow tea has been reported successfully used for rooting a wide variety of plants including but not limited to; Goji, Himalayan Raspberry, Limequat, Honeyberry, Lemon Verbena.

 Origin

 The epithet babylonica in this Chinese species' scientific name (S. babylonica), as well as the related common names "Babylon willow" or "Babylon weeping willow", derive from a misunderstanding by Linnaeus that this willow was the tree described in the Bible in the opening of Psalm 137 (here in Latin and English translations):